 Pan-Fried Pork Belly with Vinegar-Garlic Dipping Sauce

 Savor the rich, crispy pork belly slices paired with a tangy and garlicky Filipino-style dipping sauce that balances the dish beautifully.
-This filipino-inspired pork ready in about 22 minutes pairs pork belly, salt, black pepper for a weeknight-friendly dinner that comes together with one pan and minimal cleanup.
-Each serving lands at about 400 calories and feeds 4, so it slots cleanly into a weekly meal plan and pairs well with a quick salad or grain on the side.
+This filipino-inspired pork ready in about 22 minutes blends pork belly, salt, black pepper into a versatile sauce that lifts everything from grain bowls and roasted vegetables to grilled proteins — a small-batch staple worth keeping in the fridge.
+Each serving lands at about 400 calories and feeds 4, so a small batch covers several meals across the week without taking over the fridge.
 Tap "Plan a meal with the AI" below to drop this recipe into your week and send the ingredients straight to Instacart.
+Nutrition values are approximate, calculated from USDA FoodData Central (fdc.nal.usda.gov) — verify against ingredient labels for any health-driven dietary plan.

 Ingredients